 Phone: (414)-297-3372

-How To Obtain Milwaukee Marriage, Divorce, Birth & Death Records
+How To View & Obtain Milwaukee Marriage, Divorce, Birth & Death Information (Vital Records)

 Vital records include information such as birth and death certificates, marriage licenses, and divorce decrees.
 Securing this information can be helpful for individuals conducting genealogical research.